An assortment of different faces

 Gender and Emotional Labour

 Women and non-binary people often face unique inequities in the workplace that men do not.
 For example, women and transfeminine people are usually responsible for the care and emotional labour in society and face greater scrutiny when navigating family-related issues during their careers.
 Women and transfeminine people are often labelled as “too aggressive” just for being assertive like men.
 Non-binary people are frequently erased by the ways organizations collect data and approach gender.
-Men are well-represented among senior leadership positions and high-paying positions across nearly all industries, sectors, religions, and governments.
-Men often face far less intense expectations and bias relating to their grooming and appearance at work.
+Men are well-represented among senior leadership and high-paying positions across nearly all industries, sectors, religions, and governments.
+Men often face far less intense expectations and bias regarding their grooming and appearance at work.

 Gender Expression